In all my years living in Colorado and later visiting the state, I had only been to the San Juans once.

 From the summit, we could see rain lashing the lower flanks of the mountains and the valleys below.
 Grauppel also covered the higher reaches, giving the appearance of snow.
 It was awesome.

 Uncompahgre is filled with stark contrasts.
 Going up its south ridge is fairly simple, as it’s mostly hiking.
-But as gentle as that slope is, the mountain is also home to several sheer cliffs, dropping away several under feet below you.
+But as gentle as that slope is, the mountain is also home to several sheer cliffs, dropping away several hundred feet below you.
 They’re all easily avoided, but spooky upon approach.

 Uncompaghre’s volcanic nature makes the quality of its rock a little sketchy, so as straightforward as those south slopes are, the peak’s sheer north face has yet to be climbed.
 It is far too vertical and crumbly for anyone thus far.